Emotions Associated With a Cancer Announcement

-How do you say it?
+Once you tell others, they can support you and help you through it.
+But how do you say it?
 When is the right time?
 How do you discuss important end-of-life decisions?

 There’s no one right way to tell people you have cancer.
 You might break the news differently with each person you tell.
 You might decide to ask a family member or friend to let others know about your diagnosis.

 You may worry about how your family and friends will feel.
 This is normal.
 Encouraging them to express their feelings will help you both work through feelings together.
 Sometimes, people are unsure of what to say or they fear saying the wrong thing.